-Rare: Between 1 in 1,000 and 1 in 10,000 people are affected.
+Rare: Between 1 in 1,000 and 1 in 10,000 people are affected

-Infection.
-This is rare.
+Infection: This is rare.
 You should seek medical help if there is local warmth or redness over the site of injection with tenderness and/or you feel hot and unwell.
 This may require antibiotic treatment.

-• Allergy.
-Injection local anaesthetic and/or steroid may rarely cause an allergic reaction.
+Allergy: Injected local anaesthetic and/or steroid may rarely cause an allergic reaction

-Very Rare: Fewer than 1 in 10,000 people are affected.
+Very Rare: Fewer than 1 in 10,000 people are affected

-• Nerve Injury.
-There are important nerves in the spine, but serious nerve injury is extremely rare.
-Injury to nerves that supply muscles to your leg can lead to foot drop for lumbar injections causing you to be unable to lift your foot up.
+Nerve injury: There are important nerves in the spine, but serious nerve injury is extremely rare (less than 1 in 10,000 cases).
+Injury to nerves that supply muscles to your arm can lead to disability.
 Great care is taken during the procedure to avoid this very rare complication by placing the needles carefully under x-ray guidance.
-The nerve is only treated when the doctor is confident that they are in the right position.
+The nerve is only treated when the doctor is confident that they are in the right position